enthralledministries.com

 This is so beautiful - the image of a strong, huge, seasoned tree, standing strong when so many trees around it are not.
 Do you feel dry, weak, small?
 What can you do to send roots out to the living water?
 What can you do to drink of the living water today?

 Some of my fondest memories are of times when the electricity went off.
 Growing up in a third-world country, the electricity was only on half or one-third of the time.
 When we had no electricity, we weren't allowed to open the fridge.
 But that was OK, because my mom would pop popcorn over the gas stove and we'd play board games by candle light.
-Other times, she'd read us stories, like The Hobbit or Little House On the Prairie.
+Other times, she'd read us stories, like The Hobbit or Little House On the Prairie with a lantern for light.
 Looking back, it was almost magical.

 Matthew 5:13-16 says, "When you light a lamp, you put it on a stand and it gives light to everyone."